pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/1-baseline-model.md

 ## Step 4: Set temporal resolution to 6-hourly

-The temporal resolution of the optimisation is one of the settings controlled by the `opts` wildcard in `scenario`.
-The default `Co2L-3h` resamples the 8760-hour year to 3-hourly snapshots (2920 time steps).
-For a first run, 6-hourly resolution (`6h`) cuts the problem size in half and reduces solve time from roughly an hour to around ten minutes with the HiGHS solver.
+The `scenario.opts` list contains short switches that control the run.
+In the default `Co2L-3h`, `Co2L` activates the configured CO₂ limit and `3h` resamples the year to three-hourly snapshots (2920 time steps).
+For this first, unconstrained run, use `6h`; it halves the problem size and reduces solve time from roughly an hour to around ten minutes with HiGHS.

 ```yaml
 --8<-- "tutorials/use-cases/snippets/config.KZ.yaml:11:12"